haberdashPI/vscode-selection-utilities/README.md

 - "Exclude selections by... (regex)" (`selection-utilities.exclude-by-regex`): Remove any selections that contain a match of the given regular expression.

-### Aligning Selections
+### Shrinking selections

+These commands modify the start and end of selections.

+- "Trim selection to exclude whitespace at start/end" (`selection-utilities.trim-selection-whitespace`): Self explanatory

+### Editing Text by Selection

-These commands insert spaces to align text to the left or right.
+These commands modify selected text in various ways

 - "Left align selections (using spaces)" (`selection-utilities.align-selections-left`):
   Insert spaces to the left of a selection so that the left side of the selections align.
 - "Right align selections (using spaces)" (`selection-utilities.align-selections-right`):
   Insert spaces to the left of a selection so that the right side of the selections align.
+- "Trim whitespace at start/end of selection" (`selection-utilities.trim-whitespace`)

 ## Roadmap